 It has taken me half a lifetime to figure out that I can be strong AND beautiful.
 We should not run away from these words that describe appearances.
 We should embrace them.

 If you have ever taken a theater class, one of the first things you are taught is your audition starts the moment you walk into the building, not when you step on stage.
-Hell it might start in the parking lot because you don’t know who may be parked next to you.
+Hell, it might begin in the parking lot because you don’t know who may be parked next to you.
 The casting director and the rest of the crew are watching you from the moment that door opens because they care how you carry and present yourself when you may think no one is watching.

 And the only difference between life and an audition is you don’t get paid to live.

 Instead of avoiding the words pretty and beautiful, empower your daughter with those words.
-Let her be confident with herself and her femininity and her appearance.
-Teach children how to hold their head high and keep eye contact in a conversation.
+Let her be confident with herself and her femininity, and her appearance.
+Teach children how to hold their heads high and keep eye contact in a conversation.
 Make sure that they know that it’s not just the words that come out of their mouths that people listen to.
 Body language is just as important, if not more important, because not everyone will see you lift a rock over your head or ace that test you spent weeks studying for.
 The only thing a stranger will ever see is the person before them.
-And if your child looks like an unkept, hot mess it won't matter how smart they are because people might not give them the chance to show it.
+And if your child looks like an unkempt, hot mess, it won’t matter how smart they are because people might not give them the chance to show it.

 Not complimenting your daughter WILL make her desperate for approval from others.
 People who have been raised without this kind of attention tend to end up with a spouse who mirrors their parents.
 Their spouses will never be able to give them the approval that they so desperately seek, leaving them forever unfulfilled.

-So when your seven year old daughter is getting ready for her first dance and asks you, “How do I look?” your answer should not be, “You look like you’re ready for dancing.”
-By doing this you are actually causing the problem you are trying to avoid.
+So when your seven-year-old daughter is getting ready for her first dance and asks you, “How do I look?” your answer should not be, “You look like you’re ready for dancing.”
+By doing this, you are actually causing the problem you are trying to avoid.
 If she looks nice, tell her so.
 If your son asks your opinion on his appearance, give it to him.
-Every time you avoid giving the child a compliment they will notice and they will start to wonder “Does my mom think I’m ugly?
+Every time you avoid giving the child a compliment, they will notice, and they will start to wonder, “Does my mom think I’m ugly?
 Am I not pretty?”

 Keep the compliments coming.

 It’s YOUR job to build up your child in every aspect of their life because the world will tear them down.
-That’s exactly what happened to me.
-My hang up on strength and femininity had nothing to do with my parents.
+That’s precisely what happened to me.
+My hang-up on strength and femininity had nothing to do with my parents.
 Society and the time I grew up in took care of creating that issue all on their own.
 So tell your kids they are pretty and handsome because children don’t need any help creating complexes about themselves.
 They’ll do just fine on their own without your heartless psychoanalyzation.

-*** I’m not the only one who feels this way, check out the segment we had with Therapist Shannon Thompson Jones and her response to the mother not calling her daughter beautiful.***
+*** I’m not the only one who feels this way.
+Check out the segment we had with Therapist Shannon Thompson Jones and her response to the mother not calling her daughter beautiful.***